- Feel exhausted, overwhelmed, and stressed all the time?

 We have become used to living in a world where there seems to be a solution for everything.
 Advertisers have led us to believe that we can expect immediate results and we’ve been brainwashed into believing that one-size-fits-all is the answer to our problems.
 It’s important to remember that phytotherapy isn’t a magic bullet, either.
 What it offers us is an additional source of extra energy and support as we take the necessary steps towards healing the adrenals.
 However, in order to have optimal adrenal gland functionality we need to be honest with ourselves, and acknowledge and address the root causes of stress in our lives.

-I am reminded of a patient whose toddler son was admitted into hospital after being diagnosed with type 1 diabetes.
-Upon release he needed care 24/7 which left my patient sleep deprived and depressed.
+I am reminded of a patient, whose toddler son was admitted to the hospital after being diagnosed with type 1 diabetes.
+She became sleep deprived and depressed upon her son’s release, taking care of him 24/7.
 She also began to notice that her elevated blood sugar levels were entering into a pre-diabetes danger zone.

 All of these realizations can lead us on a path of discovery, understanding what our problems are and how or what can we do to change – to learn new ways of “being.”
 This does not mean that you have to undergo a radical change.
 Taking baby steps can allow you to make one small change at a time.
-I understand that this sounds a lot easier than it actually is, but I would like introduce you to a few changes that you can make to your lifestyle that will ensure a full adrenal recovery:
+It sounds a lot easier than it actually is, but it’s worth it to truly treat adrenal fatigue.
+I would like introduce you to a few changes that you can make to your lifestyle that will ensure a full adrenal recovery.

-Eat often and well.
 I have written extensively on how to support your adrenal glands by eating the correct foods.
-Nothing is more discouraging than being disciplined about your eating plan and not losing the weight you’d like—only because you aren’t appropriately supporting your adrenal-friendly food choices with healthy lifestyle and exercise choice.
-Eating certain foods, at specific times of the day, can help you return to a natural cortisol rhythm thus avoiding the “crash and burn” of the peaks and valleys of sugar and caffeine.
-One point that I have always stressed is that a body that is allowed to be hungry places a huge strain on the adrenals and therefore it becomes absolutely vital not to miss meals or let too much time pass between meals or a snack.
+Nothing is more discouraging than being disciplined about your eating plan and not losing the weight you’d like.
+And it may only be because you aren’t appropriately supporting your adrenal-friendly food choices with healthy lifestyle and exercise choice.
+Eating certain foods, at specific times of the day, can help you return to a natural cortisol rhythm.
+This will help you avoid the “crash and burn” effects of sugar and caffeine.
+One point that I have always stressed is that a body that is allowed to be hungry places a huge strain on the adrenals.
+Therefore, it becomes absolutely vital not to miss meals or let too much time pass between meals or a snack.

 The mind, emotions, and spirit have an enormous impact on the body.
 How we think and feel about ourselves and the world, and how we experience a spiritual connection, can make a huge difference when it comes to healing the body.
 If we’re prisoners of our past, responding with amygdala-driven impulsiveness to replay the same panic, anxiety, sorrow, or anger that colored our past, our bodies will find it far more difficult to heal.
 But if we learn to reprogram our emotional responses our bodies can begin to shake off the burdens of the past.
 How exciting and empowering is that?
 Just by the choices we make each day about what we eat and how we live, we can alter the way our genes express themselves and create our own good health.